dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 * **py_embed** - Used if a different Python environment is required to run a Python Embedding script.
-If this keyword is included with a Python environment, then the MET_PYTHON_EXE environment variable will be set to specify the version of Python3 that is included in that environment
+If this keyword is included with a Python environment, then the MET_PYTHON_EXE environment variable will be set to specify the version of Python3 that is included in that environment.

 Example::